BrentBaccala/collaborate/README.md

 1. Start vnc servers for the various students, something like:

-   `sudo su CharlieClown vncserver -geometry 1024x768`
+   `sudo su CharlieClown -l -c vncserver`

+   The `-l` switch is to start the desktop in the user's home directory, instead of wherever you happen to run this command.

-   They all have to have the same password, currently.
+   The servers all have to have the same password, currently.
 I usually achieve this by putting a copy of my `.vnc/passwd` file in `/etc/skel/.vnc/passwd` (permissions must be 600 or 400 or vncserver won't take it).
    Then new users created with `adduser` will get a copy of this file in their newly created home directories.

-1. From Big Blue Button, "share remote desktop" with a URL like `wss://HOST:PORT/{fullName}?password=PASSWORD`
+1. From Big Blue Button, "share remote desktop" with a URL like `wss://HOST:PORT/{fullname}?password=PASSWORD`

-   The Big Blue Button clients will replace `{fullName}` with the BBB user name, and the customized websockify will use the database to map to UNIX user names and relay the connections to the correct user.
+   The Big Blue Button clients will replace `{fullname}` with the BBB user name, and the customized websockify will use the database to map to UNIX user names and relay the connections to the correct user.

    The host and port specified as the last option to the `websockify` command now become a default VNC session